 Sponsor workshops where workers from different departments can teach others valuable skills to be used in online advocacy.
 Have marketing educate on building brand awareness, while a salesperson can run through product details to answer any questions potential customers online may have.

 Social media is also not the only place advocacy lives.
 Conferences, networking events, and other professional events are ripe for brand advocacy.
 Make sure those attending these events have a map of goals that align with your brand message so they can speak with authority to those outside the company.
 It’s not just for recruitment, either.
-Putting your brand out there for vendors and other B2B contacts can encourage growth of important business relationships across the board.
-Make your company one people not only want to work for, but work with as well.
+Putting your brand out there for vendors and other B2B contacts can encourage the growth of important business relationships across the board.
+Make your company one people not only want to work for but work with as well.

 Evaluate and Evolve

 No employee brand loyalty program will get it right on the first try.
 It’s a good idea to frequently assess your employees’ opinions on how brand ambassadorship is working for them.
 Whether you ask once a month, once a quarter, or biannually, assessing what ideas worked and what didn’t helps you hone your brand loyalty programs.
 Lose the duds, refine the marginal successes, and expand the methods that were resoundingly positive.
 By getting employee feedback on the challenges they faced, you can evolve your strategy for their advocacy.
-Your employees will gain a sense of accomplishment and teamwork when their ideas lead to improvements of internal brand management, and they’ll feel valued for it.
+Your employees will gain a sense of accomplishment and teamwork when their ideas lead to improvements in internal brand management, and they’ll feel valued for it.
 After all, they’ll be seeing the benefits of their ambassadorship as well, which will contribute to their loyalty and productivity overall.

 People want to love where they work.
 They want to believe in what they do, and they want to make their work environment better for others.
 By putting the power of your brand in their hands, you’re giving them a way to invest in it.
 Their voices, their time, and their attention mean as much as those of repeat customers.
 This puts them in a position to help you bring your company greater rewards with their loyalty.
 Don’t overlook your workforce as a strong brand advocate already at your fingertips.
 They just might be your best possible brand ambassadors.